NodeJS Modules: Core, Local and Third Party

 greetingsModule.sayGoodNight('Sushant')

-Most of the time while coding required several kinds of functionality.
+Most of the time coding requires several kinds of functionality.
 Now to do this we have two methods.
 The first method is we can implement complete functionality on our own and the second method is we can use any third-party module which will provide us with the same functionality.
 We usually go for the second option.
-So third-party modules are those modules that are publicly available and developed by someone else.
+The 3rd party modules are libraries that are publicly available and developed by someone else.
 These are found on repositories such as npm.

 Some of the most popular third-party modules are:

-The above command will install a module “mongoose” in your project.
+The above command will install a module “express” in your project.

 Also, we can install the module globally so that it can be accessed by any of your projects, you can use the same command with an additional attribute “-g” to install a module globally.